 - Pick-up and drop-off at Dulles International airport, and transportation for course activities

-- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner the day before the course begins and ends with breakfast the day before participants transfer to The Wilds.
+- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner the day before the course begins and ends with breakfast the day after the course concludes.

-- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost) – Lodging at this facility begins the Sunday before the course begins and check out is the day before particpants transfer to The Wilds.
-Luggage can be stored at the facility during the trip to The Wilds if necessary.
+- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost) – Lodging at this facility begins the Sunday before the course begins and check out is the day after the course concludes.

 Scholarships are available on a competitive basis for eligible international applicants.
 Click HERE for more information on scholarships.

-Local participants may elect to stay off campus during the first 5 days of the course, waive the housing and dining package, and commute to this course.
+Local participants may elect to stay off campus during the course, waive the housing and dining package, and commute to this course.
 Meals in the Dining Commons can be purchased individually as needed.
-The $250 fee for The Wilds would still be due.

 For more information